greyspectrum/progress/README.md

 # Progress

 Progress is a lightweight command line tool for measuring large data transfers.
 Although rsync has a built in progress bar, it only measures the progress of individual file transfers.
-Users who need to use rsync to transfer entire uncompressed directories, at terabyte and petabyte scales, will not find rysnc's per-file progress output to be particularly informative.
+Users who intend to use rsync to transfer entire uncompressed directories, at terabyte and petabyte scales, will not find rysnc's per-file progress output to be particularly informative.

 Progress works by measuring the size of the target directory on the destination host and comparing it against a user provided value, which represents the total size of the data transfer, in gigabytes.